 To avoid having to deal with a bathtub ring, use baby wash in the water.
 I use Johnson's and Johnson's, I don't know if others work.
 I have never had to deal with a bathtub ring.

 I bought a brand new long handled toilet bowl brush and any old detergent.
 My arthritis hurts too bad to get on my knees and bend over for long periods.
-I wipe when I get out the tub.
-It's done in a minute or two.

 I use bath gel to clean bathtub rings.
 I get a cheap one or use one I have but don't like.
 This works much better than gritty cleansers, etc.